Ashwak/Fetch_Dog_Adoption/README.md

 The menu expands/collapses and contains:

--Search (Dog search page)
+ - Search (Dog search page)

--Favorites (Saved favorite dogs)
+ - Favorites (Saved favorite dogs)

--Find Match (Navigate to match page)
+ - Find Match (Navigate to match page)

--Logout (Returns to the login screen)
+ - Logout (Returns to the login screen)

--The side pane automatically collapses when the mouse leaves the area.
+ - The side pane automatically collapses when the mouse leaves the area.

 ## **Navigation Flow & Page Transitions**